RobertGraupner/InvoiceApp/README.md

 # Invoice App

-Invoice App is a web application built using Vite, React, Tailwind CSS, and react-hook-form.
+Invoice App is a web application built using Vite, React, Tailwind CSS, and React Hook Form.
 This project is created as a practice exercise to improve my skills in React development.

 ## Technologies
 - Vite
 - React
 - TailwindCSS
 - Tanstack Query
-- react-hook-form
+- React Hook Form
 - JSON Server

 ## Installation